The opportunities below are administered or supported through the Centre for Doctoral Studies.

 How do I apply?

-The small grants panel meets twice a year, in November and April.
-The deadlines for applications are:
+The small grants panel meets twice a year.
+The next deadline for applications has been postponed and is expected to be:

 Please read the guidance document below for full details before you apply.